revgrid/revgrid/etc/revgrid.api.md

     getCellEditorAt(event: CellEvent): undefined;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (ae-forgotten-export) The symbol "SubgridInterface" needs to be exported by the entry point public-api.d.ts getCellOwnProperties(allXOrRenderedCell: number | ViewportCell, y?: number, subgrid?: SubgridInterface): MetaModel.CellOwnProperties | undefined;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration getCellOwnProperties(allXOrRenderedCell: number | ViewportCell, y?: number, subgrid?: SubgridInterface): MetaModel.CellOwnProperties | undefined;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration